Mikjail/dice-roller-flutter/README.md

-# Learning Flutter
+# Learning Flutter - Basics Dice Roller

-A new Flutter project.
+In this small project we are learning:

+- Basic concept of Widgets
+- Stateful and Stateless Widget
+- Styling

 ## Getting Started